felipegenef/AWS-EC2-WOL-Proxy/README.md

 npm run test:Db
 ```

-This script will try to connect to a mongo url at localhost:8080 , but your proxy will hold for 28 seconds before starts inserting data.
-This happens because your proxy will make an http request simulating your attempt to turn aws EC2 on with AWS CLI.
-Once the EC2 is up, after a few seconds it will redirect to your DB and will make A LOT of insertions.
+This script will try to connect to a mongo url at localhost:8080 , but your proxy will hold for a few seconds before starts inserting data.
+This happens because your proxy will hold for a few seconds while turning your EC2 up before redirecting.

-If you stop your activitiy of insertions for 3000 ms the proxy will understand that your EC2 needs to be shut down and will "make the command" (you need to customize your data).
+If you stop your activitiy of insertions for 6 seconds the proxy will understand that your EC2 needs to be shut down.

 ##### For ExpressAPI proxy testing